johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 * returning extra information from the receiver to the original sender.
 It is not possible to "send" information, only "return" information.

 * no information except the actual error code is meant for automatic processing. it is therefore not possible to communicate things like, eg. a KeyId via EDE.

-The communication between child and parent would gain from the addition of the ability to also:
+The communication between child and parent would gain from the addition of the ability to also send inquiries to the parent:

 * For the child to be able to inquire about the state of the parent.
 I.e. "I operate under the assumption that the key {key} is